 Day trip to Belgium: 5 tips

-The advantage of living or staying in South Limburg is that you are in Belgium in no time.
-The South Limburg Hills merge seamlessly into the Belgian Voerstreek.
-Just across the border are various gems, ready to be discovered.
+The advantage of living or staying in South Limburg is that you can be in Belgium in no time.
+The South Limburg hills seamlessly merge into the Belgian Voerstreek.
+Just across the border lie various gems, ready to be discovered.

 The Belgian border region in five tips.

-The Voerstreek forms the natural transition between the South Limburg Hills and the Belgian Ardennes.
+The Voer region forms the natural transition between the South Limburg hills and the Belgian Ardennes.
 There is plenty to see and do here.
-You can cycle, walk and ride horses.
-You can spend the night in one of the many cosy B&Bs.
+You can enjoy cycling, walking, and horse riding.
+You can stay overnight in one of the many cosy B&Bs.

 2. Maasmechelen Village

-Are you more into shopping?
-Then you can indulge yourself in the outlet shopping center Maasmechelen Village.
+Do you prefer shopping?
+Then you can indulge yourself at the outlet shopping centre Maasmechelen Village.
 Located just half an hour from Maastricht, this outlet is closer than the one in Roermond.
-While the offering is virtually the same.
+While the supply is virtually the same.

-Liège is one of the largest Belgian cities and is located in the French-speaking Wallonia.
-The Sunday market la Batte, the largest and oldest in Belgium, is well worth a visit.
-In the historical centre you will find numerous sights and many cosy places to drink and eat.
+Luik is one of the largest Belgian cities and is located in the French-speaking Walloon region.
+The Sunday market, La Batte, the largest and oldest in Belgium, is well worth a visit.
+The historic centre offers numerous sights and many pleasant places to eat and drink.

 4. Hasselt

 Hasselt is the capital of (Belgian) Limburg.
-The Grote Markt is the culinary heart of the city, which is also known for its beautiful parks and various museums.
+The Grote Markt is the culinary heart of the city, which is also known for its beautiful parks and diverse museums.
 The Japanese Garden is even the largest in Europe.
-In Hasselt you will also find various nice boutiques.
+In Hasselt, you'll also find various quaint boutiques.

 5. Tongeren

-Tongeren is located on the Jeker, which flows into the Maas at Maastricht.
-As the oldest city in Belgium, Tongeren is a city that particularly attracts lovers of history and culture.
-But you can also enjoy shopping and dining.
+Tongeren lies on the Jeker, which flows into the Meuse at Maastricht.
+As Belgium's oldest city, Tongeren is a place that particularly attracts history and culture enthusiasts.
+However, you can also enjoy pleasant shopping and delightful dining.

 Do you regularly cross the border into Belgium?
-And where does the journey take you?
-With a rent a car in the Brunssum region From Adrem you can also cross the border!
+And where does the trip go?
+With a Car hire in the Brunssum region You can also cross the border from Adrem!